Code-Institute-Submissions/ian-IBCIRL-CI-PP2-SunhillAdventures_NovResub/README.md

 ### Existing Features

 -   __F01 Scene description__
+    - The bottom half of the screen shows the what the player sees and their options.

 -   __F02 Player Action buttons/choices__
+    - the lower portion of the screen shows buttons that can be clicked to make choices that advance the game.

 -   __F02 Player Action results__
+    - the subsequent screens and alerts tell the player the result of their actions, and any incorrect actions.

 ### Future Features